KOOPS logo

 All articles

-What does it mean that our shoes are validated as barefoot?Updated 10 days ago
+What does it mean that our shoes are validated as barefoot?Updated a month ago

 At KOOPS, we believe in transparency and in providing real guarantees about our products.
 This is why we work with UMANA – Footwear Biomechanical Center, an independent and internationally recognized laboratory that evaluates whether a shoe can truly be considered barefoot.